MaDHouSe79/mh-carlift/README.md

 ## mh-carlift
-This add multi fully fonctional car lifts in your world you can add more if you want.
+This add multi fully fonctional car lifts in your world you can add more if you want. im the folder [mlo] you get a free scrapyard where the lifts are already in the mh-carlist config and working.

 # Yes i know this 😁